-In the last half-year of 2019, Ruvim and I developed a stable routine that helped us succeed in many ways weekly, even daily.
-BUT in the previous two weeks, this routine was utterly interrupted by one thing – a vacation.
-We went back to our home state, Alaska, for two weeks.
-We spent the holidays with his family for the first time since we got married.
-I saw some of my relatives, and we reunited with a lot of our childhood friends.
+In the last half-year of 2019, Ruvim and I developed a stable routine that was pretty consistent week in and out.
+BUT in the previous two weeks, a vacation interrupted all of that.
+We went back to our home state, Alaska, for two weeks and spent the holidays with his family for the first time since we got married.
+We also saw some of my relatives and reunited with a lot of our childhood friends.

 It was a really great trip, we just didn’t expect the five-hour daylight thing to affect us the way it did.
 Staying up past midnight, sleeping in till noon… that’s pretty crazy for us.
-We comforted ourselves with affirmations like, “it’s our vacation,” yet worried quietly on the inside about getting back on track afterward.
+We comforted ourselves with affirmations like, “it’s okay, it’s our vacation,” yet quietly worried about getting back on track afterward.

-So, why didn’t we just stick to our routine in a different state?
+So, why didn’t we just stick to our routine in another state?
 Well, you know how it is.
-When it’s time to vacation, especially during the holidays, we all tend to let loose and allow ourselves some slack because… why not, it’s the holidays!
-The problem that a lot of us get into later, however, is that the resolutions we set are pushed aside and eventually met halfway, if not at all.
-This leads to feeling like a failure, self-condemnation, feeling anxious, and “behind” even though a brand new year just started.
+When it’s time to vacation, especially during the holidays, we all let loose and allow ourselves some slack because… why not, it’s the holidays!
+Then afterward, when it’s time to get back into the grind, we end up feeling like failures for not being able to start the year right.

-As I was driving down an all too familiar road in Alaska, I reminisced the many prayers and moments I had with God, including the prayer that kickstarted my move to Colorado.
-I remembered the empty feeling I had – knowing that I was doing all the right things but feeling utterly distant from God.
+As I was driving down an all too familiar road in Alaska, I reminisced about the many moments I had with God, including the prayer that kick-started my move to Colorado.
+I remembered the empty feeling I had – that I was doing all the right things but feeling distant from God.
 For a long time, I defaulted into this mentality simply because I didn’t know who I became in Christ.

 Accepting Christ is only the beginning, not the ultimate goal.
 Evangelism is vital, but so is discipleship. – Sitting at the feet of Rabbi Jesus by Ann Spangler & Lois Tverberg

-Why is it that we defaulted to unworthiness and brokenness when we became new in Christ?
-Why is it that we feel bad for thinking evil thoughts and condemn ourselves for the next several days… when the Word says we have Christ’s mind?
-Why is it that we fear what’s to come and complain when things don’t go our way when Jesus tells us to not worry about tomorrow?
+Why is it we still default to unworthiness and brokenness after we become new in Christ?
+Why is it we feel bad for thinking evil thoughts and condemn ourselves for the next several days… when the Word says we have Christ’s mind?
+Why is it we fear what’s to come and complain when things don’t go our way when Jesus tells us to not worry about tomorrow?

 …offer your bodies as a living sacrifice, holy and pleasing to God—this is your right and proper worship.
 2 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing, and perfect will.
 Romans 12:1-2

+It’s because of our lack of renewing our minds.
 We need to renew our minds and remind ourselves who we became in Christ.
 Worthy, whole, uncondemned.
-When Christ died for our sins, He died for all of it.
-Now it’s on us to be transformed by the renewing of our minds.
+When Christ died for our sins, He died for all of them.
+Now it’s on us to allow the renewing of our minds to transform us.
 I purposely didn’t run by my regular yearly routine, knowing that if I did this thing – renewing my mind – I would know what God’s will for me in the new year would be.
 For me, this was going beyond the minimum.
-This was a resolution in itself.
+This was a resolution.

 - Offer your body as a living sacrifice, holy and pleasing to God.